A tale of two courses: Enid's Meadowlake and Pheasant Run feeling impact of COVID-19

-The coronavirus pandemic has shut down competitive sports but so far it has spared Enid's two public courses.
+ENID, Okla. — The coronavirus pandemic has shut down competitive sports, but so far it has spared Enid's two public courses.
 Or, more accurately, neither has been forced to close.
 However, the impact has been felt differently at Meadowlake Golf Course and Pheasant Run Golf Club.

 Michael League, Meadowlake's director of operations and course superintendent, reports play has increased at the city of Enid municipal golf course compared to what is typical this time of year.